 Proteins are vital parts of living organisms, as they are the main components of the physiological metabolic pathways of cells.
 The study of proteins is called proteomics, a word coined in 1997 to make an analogy with genomics, the study of genes.
 The BRF provides several services and instruments to further the study of proteins.

-The Imaging and Cytometry Facility provides access to equipment and on-going support, advice and training in the following areas: Cell sorting (FACS), benchtop cell analysis, fluorescence, confocal and 2 photon microscopy, histology, live cell and animal imaging, data and image analysis, IVIS imaging, micro CT imaging and use of Extracellular Flux Analyzer.
+We provide access to equipment and on-going support, advice and training in the following areas: Cell sorting (FACS), flow cytometry analyzers, imaging cytometry, data analysis, and Extracellular Flux Analyzer.